Ahoy me boys! OutUK's manly mariner Adrian Gillan drifts into port for a two-day

 way with a smile - nightly evening cabaret and karaoke.

-all it's fancy curves and beige woods.
 Yet further north, there's the purple-coated

 gay multiplex that is The Edge, Loft & Box.
 The Edge is a large bar-cum-club with